rob212/synthetic-cypress-monitoring/README.md

 Run with `npm start` which starts a service on port 3000 (or try it with Docker).

-The tests depend on two environment variables being configured:
+Tests can be created to depend on environmental variables if required for security, eg:

-- CYPRESS_ESERVICES_USER
+- CYPRESS_MONITORING_USER
-- CYPRESS_ESERVICES_PASSWORD
+- CYPRESS_MONITORING_PASSWORD

-You can play with the Cypress tests directly via `npm run cy:open`
+You can experiment with the Cypress tests directly via `npm run cy:open`

 ## What does this do?